mindbraker/find-the-ace/README.md

 Find the Ace, is a small game project inspired by the tutorial created by Gavin Lon.
 It uses a Mocha and Chai implementation inspired by Ania Kubów for unit tests.

-In order to run the tests you'll just need to open the mocha html files.
+In order to run the tests you'll just need to open the mocha HTML files.